Corned Beef and Cabbage

 Instructions

 • Meanwhile, when the corned beef has 30 minutes remaining, bring the pot to a boil and add the potatoes.
-Reduce heat to a simmer and continue cooking until almost tender.
+Reduce heat to a simmer and continue cooking until almost fork-tender.
 Add the cabbage, cover, and cook for about 8 minutes.
 Remove from the pot and serve with slices of corned beef.

 NOTES